Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - static-website-s3/README.md

 ### Step 7: Test the Deployment
 1. Open your domain in a browser to verify that everything is working correctly.
-2. Check SSL status and CloudFront caching behavior.
+2. Check SSL status and CloudFront caching behavior and that that the SSL padlock appears if you configured https.

 ---